CityOfNewYork/growingupnyc/README.md

 the [KSS](http://warpspire.com/kss/) syntax.
 In general, this should include any Sass components (as described above) and potentially scopes.

+It is not necessary to separate list :hover and :focus states in the styleguide, but any variations based on CSS class should be documented and displayed using {$modifers}.
+(See https://github.com/kss-node/kss/blob/spec/SPEC.md for an example).

 ### JavaScript

 This project uses Webpack to manage JavaScript modules.
 The source.dev.js and